flutter/engine/impeller/docs/android_cpu_profile.md

     }
 ```

-3. `flutter run` the app with the local engine flags.
+3. `flutter run` the app with the local engine flags (`--local-engine`,  `--local-engine-host`,  `--local-engine-src-path`).
 4. Open Android Studio.

 You can create a new blank project if you don't have one already.
 You do not need to open the application project nor do you need to run the App through Android Studio.
-In fact, its much easier if you do not do those things.
+In fact, it's much easier if you do not do those things.

 5. Open the Profiler Tab